FionaLin13/backup.github.ioo/_portfolio/golf.md

 We came up with a “chasing the pixel” style architecture.
 After finalizing the architecture, I worked on the XVGA signal generator,  the renderer, and the audio module.

 In the end, we delivered all of our promised deliverables on time.
-Link to video demonstration here. https://youtu.be/uhNHr-jpB5s
+Link to video demonstration [here](https://youtu.be/uhNHr-jpB5s).

-### 🎮 Game of Life on FPGA
+# 🎮 Game of Life on FPGA

-**Goal:**
+## Tools & Skills Used
+Verilog, FPGA development, VGA interfacing, memory management, pipelining, embedded systems, modular design

+## Goal
-As a class project, my teammate (now husband!) and I implemented Conway’s Game of Life on an FPGA.
+As a class project, my teammate and I implemented Conway’s Game of Life on an FPGA.
 Our objective was to create an interactive, real-time simulation with live graphics, user input, and audio output — all within the hardware constraints of the board.

-**My Role & Contributions:**
+## My Role & Contributions
 I co-led the architecture design and contributed significantly to both hardware and creative aspects:
 - Designed and implemented modules for **display output**, **audio output**, **mouse and keyboard input**, and **seed kernel selection**
 - Created all **graphic and audio assets**, giving the game a unique aesthetic
 - Helped write the **final report** and present the project

-**Tools & Skills Used:**
-Verilog, FPGA development, VGA interfacing, memory management, pipelining, embedded systems, modular design

-**Challenges & Solutions:**
+## Challenges & Solutions
 The biggest hurdle was the **memory limitation** — we could only store one frame at a time, but needed to compute and display frames concurrently.
 I designed a **pipelined pixel system**, inspired by another project, where each pixel “snaked” across the screen, pushing data as it went.
 This let us simulate the next frame with just one additional pixel buffer.

-**Outcome:**
+## Outcome
 The result was a fully functional and visually rich Game of Life with:
 - 12+ starter patterns selectable via keyboard
 - Live pixel editing via mouse input